-Bubbles has been quite under utilized lately.
+Bubbles have been quite underutilized lately.
 It spent most of its days chilling in the refrigerator.
 Every now and then it needed to be fed and would sit on the counter while munching on flour and water.
 Part of it would be wastefully discarded in the feeding process.
-There is no one to blame for that waste except myself.
+There is no one to blame for that waste except me.
 This week it was put to good use.
 Bubbles became a part of cheddar jalapeno sourdough bread.

 The jalapeño and cheddar flavors are subtle.
 One flavor does not overpower the others.
 Georgia sourdough is much milder than that of the west coast and San Francisco.
 A cup of sharp cheddar cheese and a few small jalapeños did the trick.
 Part of the cheese and peppers are mixed in while kneading.
 The rest are sprinkled out over the dough before rolling and shaping into loaves.
 The bit of pepper in each slice gives a nice kick of heat to the cheese bread.

 Which flavors do you like in sourdough bread?
 Bubbles will need to be utilized again.
 Plus there will be more Twelve Loaves challenges.
 You can help inspire me in a baking adventure.
 Leave your ideas in the comments below.

 The Twelve Loaves Challenge for August is savory bread.
 Take a look at what the talented bakers made for the challenge: